As I approached another milestone in my life, I found myself wondering how I came to be where I am.

 While laying on the ground, with your attacker above you motioning to your phone, your mind races.
 You may be thinking, “oh no – it’ll be so hard to replace my phone; I can’t deal with that; he’ll have all my personal information and can really mess with my life; I might be able to take this guy.”
 And so you reach quickly for the phone and tussle with your attacker.
 You CHOSE this as the best course of action, based on your personal REASONS held within your own mind.

-Whichever way you go (and certainly many other options and potential reasons supporting those different courses of action), the behavior in option two is not exactly caused as there are a multiple of possibilities available, and it boils down to your own thinking and reasoning, which will decide your course of action.
+Whichever way you go (and certainly many other options and potential reasons supporting those different courses of action), the behavior in option two is not exactly caused as there is a multiple of possibilities available, and it boils down to your own thinking and reasoning, which will decide your course of action.

 Your thinking is under your own control (remember, you have Mental Autonomy).
 If we put 5 people (of the same approximate physical build) into this same scenario, all 5 would be caused to have the same first movement (fall and drop their phone) by the sucker punch.
 BUT, all 5 could then engage in completely different behaviors based on completely different reasons.
 Each person could have their own unique mental prediction of what actions will best help them fulfill their Positive Drive Principle (see above explanation).